Karen Images Mints First RFT

 The print and the negative are both tangible, they are Real.
 The negative can print another image just like the print (although it will not be the print that appeared in Atlanta) making it a Fungible item.
 Because it is a copyrighted work, the negative is the Token that contains the rights to print, publish, and license the image.

-Like NFT’s, RFT’s contain an Artist’s Royalty of 10% on resale of the image, prints from the negative, licensing, or the sale of the negative.
+Like NFT’s, RFT’s contain an Artist’s Royalty on the resale of the image, prints from the negative, licensing, or the sale of the negative.
 The rights of reproduction are tied to the negative only.

-Proceeds from the sale of the RFT will also benefit Friends of Notre Dame de Paris and help fund the return of the Spire of Notre Dame to the skyline of Île de la Cité for future generations of photographers, tourists, and citizens.
+Proceeds from the sale of the RFT will help fund the return of the Spire of Notre Dame to the skyline of Île de la Cité for future generations of photographers, tourists, and citizens.
 Register below for updates on the auction.

 Interior designers, members of the trade, and galleries are welcome.
 The auction date will be announced soon.